allenai/mmc4/README.md

 If you found our work useful, please consider citing:
 ```
-@article{zhu2023multimodalc4,
+@article{zhu2023multimodal,
-    title={{MultimodalC4:} An Open, Billion-scale Corpus of Images Interleaved With Text},
+  title={{Multimodal C4}: An Open, Billion-scale Corpus of Images Interleaved With Text},
-    author={Zhu, Wanrong and Hessel, Jack and Awadalla, Anas and Gadre, Samir Yitzhak and Dodge, Jesse and Fang, Alex and Yu, Youngjae and Schmidt, Ludwig and Wang, William Yang and Choi, Yejin},
+  author={Wanrong Zhu and Jack Hessel and Anas Awadalla and Samir Yitzhak Gadre and Jesse Dodge and Alex Fang and Youngjae Yu and Ludwig Schmidt and William Yang Wang and Yejin Choi},
-    year={2023},
+  journal={arXiv preprint arXiv:2304.06939},
+  year={2023}
 }
 ```